oklaiss/DoxBox-API-Deploy/README.md

 Add our example circle.yml to your Github API Repo and update it with your AWS S3 bucket name

-Learn how to add your AWS credentials to CircleCi [here](https://circleci.com/docs/continuous-deployment-with-amazon-s3/)
+Learn how to add your AWS credentials to CircleCi [here](https://circleci.com/docs/continuous-deployment-with-amazon-s3/) Make sure to create a limited access user for use with CircleCi!